teo-tsirpanis/Farkle/docs/diagnostics/FARKLE1008.md

-# FARKLE1008: Migrate to production factory API
+# FARKLE1008: Migrate to production builder factory API

-This diagnostic is emitted when your code creates production builder objects using the fluent API based on the `Append` and `Extend` methods, and suggests using the source-generated production factory API.
+This diagnostic is emitted when your code creates production builder objects using the fluent API based on the `Append` and `Extend` methods, and suggests using the source-generated production builder factory API.
 A code fix will be provided to automatically migrate to the new API.

 ## Example code